-Credit Karma will most likely be a familiar name as it’s been around for a number of years now, most notably supplying free credit scores.
+Credit Karma will most likely be a familiar name in the world of tax software as it’s been around for a number of years now, most notably supplying free credit scores.
 Its range of services now includes Credit Karma Tax, which is another online service for filing personal taxes.
+It's essentially up against the likes of TaxAct, TaxSlayer, Jackson Hewitt Online, Credit Karma Tax and FreeTaxUSA.

 - Want to try Credit Karma Tax?
 Check out the website here